 Being a Jew in a secular world is difficult; for many Jews, their religion is an important factor in their lives and I often personally feel as if a spotlight is waiting around every corner to highlight this particular part of my being.
 Trying to hold onto Orthodox practices in a secular world is even harder, for in many instances doing so further highlights one’s differences from those around them.
 Every single habit, practice and preference I hold onto seems to invite further strings of looks, questions and remarks from those around me, and while I generally enjoy the opportunity to educate others, I often just wish that people were more knowledgeable about each other’s practices.

 In essence, this desire to educate is what fuelled my creation of this blog (well, education and the hope of sparing at least one other student like myself the avalanche of questions that inevitably awaits them in the non-Jewish world).
 In thinking about the various topics I would address and how I would go about addressing them, I was (not for the first time) faced with the reality that even I do not know everything about my religion.
 Of course, I can explain the rationale behind many practices, understand many of the differences in opinion and am often eager to engage in political discussion.
-Yet there are many things I understand but cannot explain, and of course, many things I simply do not understand, and in some instances, political debate just scares me.
+Yet there are many things I understand but cannot explain, and of course, many things I simply do not understand.
+In some instances, political debate just scares me.

 Of course, when I am in doubt, there are several resources I find helpful in helping me understand the things I do not already and make the ‘scary things’ slightly less scary.
 So, to give my readers slightly more faith in the content I share, here are some of my favourite Judaism-related resources: